 In this article, you’ll learn about the top 5 freelancer pages that help you start earning money as a Python freelancer.
 If you want to learn about all, not only the best, freelancing platform ordered by Alexa page rank, check out our full guide on the Finxter blog.

-Say you have gained a lot of experience as a Python coder.
-Now you can expect to earn easily $100 per hour.
+Say, you’ve gained a lot of experience as a Python coder.
+Now, you can expect to earn an average of $80-$100 per hour.
 Yet, with less experience, you can expect to still earn $10-$20 per hour.
 This is great because you’ll get paid to learn Python.
-Actually, you will learn much faster than by doing random courses or reading random books on the web.
+Actually, you will learn much faster than by doing random courses or reading random books on the web (such as our random Finxter books).
 This is because you are solving real projects and not only toy projects.
 Over time, you’ll acquire a highly practical skill set with a lot of value to the marketplace.

 Because of this, becoming a Python freelancer from the get-go is my recommended way of learning to code.
 To this end, I have created a free webinar that shows you the state-of-the-art in the Python freelancer space: It shows you not only how much you can expect to earn but also strategies of how to increase your value to the marketplace.

 So without further introduction, let’s dive right into the top 5 Python freelancer platforms!

 This is the 800-pound gorilla in the freelancer space.
 There are a lot of Python jobs on the Upwork platform.
 One of the big advantages of Upwork is the high barrier of entry compared to other platforms such as Freelancer.com.